DavidBerdik/PyGAAP/PyGAAP_developer_manual.md

 Each module is a class in or imported to the file containing modules of the same type.
 These types are canonicizers (```Canonicizer.py```), event drivers (```EventDriver.py```), event cullers (```EventCulling.py```), analysis methods (```AnalysisMethod.py```), and distance functions (```DistanceFunction.py```).
 Add package dependencies and their version numbers to ```./requirements.txt```, if applicable.

 ## <span style="color:#aaeeff">Class variables</span> <a name="class_variables"></a>
-Class variables are decleared within the class definition.
+Class variables are declared within the class definition.

 ### <span style="color:#aaeeff">User parameters for Event Drivers, Event Culling and Analysis Methods
 Each user parameter is a class variable exposed to the GUI.
 These variables must also have corresponding entries in ```_variable_options```, and their names cannot begin with a "```_```".